MoitreyeeHazarika/common/building-blocks/blocks/oml/oml-nb-visualizations/oml-nb-visualizations.md

 		* **Number of Items on Page:** Click on the up or down arrow, as applicable, to set the number of rows to be displayed on the page.
 By default, 5 rows are displayed.

 		* **Columns to Display:** By default, all the columns are listed.
 If you want to remove any column from displaying, click on the X in the column name.
-To view the column again, click inside the Columns to Show field.
+To view the column again, click inside the **Columns to Show** field.
 The hidden columns are displayed.
 Click on the column that you want to view again.
 In this example the column MARITAL_STATUS was removed.
-Clicking on the Columns to Show field displays it; click on it to include in the display.
+Clicking on the **Columns to Show** field displays it; click on it to include in the display.

+This completes the task of creating a table, and visualizing the data in it.

 ## Task 2: Visualize Data in a Bar Chart